ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain how the service has used the GOV.UK design patterns, front-end tool kit and GDS style guide during alpha.
+* Explain how the service has used the GOV.UK design patterns, front-end tool kit and GDS style guide during alpha.
-* explain what design, content design and front-end developer support was available to the team during alpha.
+* Explain what design, content design and front-end developer support was available to the team during alpha.

 ## Point 14: Encourage all users to use the digital service (with assisted digital support if required), alongside an appropriate plan to phase out non-digital channels/services.